INSaFLU/docker/README.md

 ## Commands available

-With these commands you can interact with INSaFLU image to do several taks.
+With these commands you can interact with INSaFLU image to do several tasks.

-How to run it:
+How to run:

 	$ docker exec -it insaflu-server <<command>>